-ETC may collect information about individuals from other parties such as; (not limited to) the Department of Employment (DoE), NSW Department of Communities (DEC), Queensland Department of Education and Training (DET), Australian Apprenticeship Centres (AAC’s), Employers, other jobactive providers, Disability Employment Service (DES), Criminal history checks, Working with Children checks etc.
+ETC may collect information about individuals from other parties such as (not limited to) the Department of Employment (DoE), NSW Department of Industry, Department of Human Services, Department of Social Services, NSW Department of Ageing, Disability and Home Care, Queensland Department of Education and Training (DET), Australian Apprenticeship Centres (AAC’s), Employers, other jobactive Providers, Disability Employment Service (DES), criminal history checks, and Working with Children checks.

 Collection of this information will only occur as is reasonably necessary for one or more of ETC’s functions or activities.

 ETC will only use personal or sensitive information for the purpose/s for which it was gathered.
 If it is deemed necessary to use this information for any other purpose, the client/student must consent to its use for this purpose.
 In some instances the individual would reasonably expect that the information would be used for the secondary purpose.
 This includes but is not limited to information provided by ETC’s Registered Training Organisation (RTO) to the Department of Industry and authorised third parties for the purpose of research, statistical analysis, program evaluation and internal management purposes.
 Consent will be sought to discuss individual progress and development with an Employer, Supervisor, Workplace Trainer, Employment Service provider and in some cases, other ETC Trainer/Assessors if and when necessary.

 Personal information may be disclosed and passed on to the Department of Employment and Department of Social Services and to other persons in relation to providing Services under the jobactive, TtW and Disability Employment Services Deeds.
 Personal information may be disclosed and passed on to other government departments and to other persons in relation to providing Services under other ETC contracts.
 In some instances ETC may be required by law to disclose information to a Third Party.